dmidlo/histdata.com-tools/docs/euro-area-germany-france-backfill.md

-money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation, quarterly-GDP-stage, and quarterly-ILO-unemployment slices, plus the first French confidence-survey slice, not issue #539 as a whole.
+money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation, quarterly-GDP-stage, and quarterly-ILO-unemployment slices, plus distinct French consumer- and business-confidence survey slices, not issue #539 as a whole.
 Other euro-area employment, earnings, and survey releases, the remaining ECB statistical families, Destatis and Bundesbank programs for Germany, and the remaining INSEE and Banque de France programs